theumairriaz/theumairriaz/README.md

 <br/>
 <!-- --- -->
 <h3>Something about me<h3/>

-- 🔭 I am currently working on Node and React Js!
+- ⚡ Currently working as DevOps Engineer
+- 🔭 Doing some developement in MERN Stack!
   <br>
-- 🌱 I’m also working on python 🐍
+- 🌱 I'vs also worked on python 🐍
   <br>
 - 👯 I want to be on the (somewhere) top of the list of open source contributors
   <br>
-- ⚡ Fun fact: I am Tech Enthusiast 😂
+- ⚡ Fun fact: I am Tech Enthusiast 💻
   <br>

 ### Connect with me: